Valmohaugen/SC-Quantathon-v2-2025/README.md

 # SC Quantathon v2 2025: SRNL Challenge

-This repository is the home for the SC Quantathon v2 2025 SRNL challenge, QNN/QSVM tornado classification with noise & fidelity characterization on quantum backends.
+This repository is the home for the SC Quantathon v2 2025 SRNL challenge, a QNN/QSVM tornado classification with noise & fidelity characterization on quantum backends.

 ## Features